 Verticillium wilt – This is the most serious disease of eggplant.
 Remove and destroy an entire infested plant, along with immediately surrounding soil and soil clinging to roots.
 Set into soil where you have never planted tomatoes, peppers, or strawberries

 Tobacco Mosaic Virus – Young growth is malformed and leaves are mottled with yellow.
-To prevent it, wash hands after handling tobacco before touching plants.
+To prevent it, wash hands after handling tobacco (including Nicotiana), before touching plants.
 Control aphids, which spread the disease.

 Eggplants are a good companion for amaranth, beans, marigolds, peas, peppers, spinach, and thyme.
 Do not plant eggplants near fennel.